Souris River

 Rising in southern Saskatchewan in the Yellow Grass Marshes north of Weyburn, the river wanders southeast into the U.S. through North Dakota beyond Minot to its most southern point at Velva, and then back north into Canada in southwestern Manitoba.

-Flowing east, it passes through the communities of Melita, Hartney, Souris, and Wawanesa prior to the confluence with the Assiniboine River near Treesbank, about 40 km southeast of Brandon.
+Flowing east, it passes through the communities of Melita, Hartney, Souris, and Wawanesa, Manitoba, prior to the confluence with the Assiniboine River near Treesbank, about 40 km southeast of Brandon.
 The main tributaries of the Souris in Manitoba are the Antler River, Gainsborough Creek, and Plum Creek.
 The elevation at the confluence is approximately 340 m above sea level.

 At the end of the last ice age, over 10,000 years ago, the rapid draining of former Glacial Lake Regina eroded a large channel that is now occupied by the much smaller contemporary Souris River.
 Also, much of the drainage basin is fertile silt and clay deposited by another former glacial lake, Lake Souris.